openconfig/featureprofiles/feature/platform/transceiver/tests/zr_pm_test/README.md

         seconds.
     *   Verify the ZR optics PMs are in the normal range.
     *   Use /components/component/transceiver/config/enabled to disable the
-        transceiver, wait 20 seconds and then re-enable the transceiver.
+        transceiver, wait 10 seconds and then re-enable the transceiver.
     *   Verify that the PM leafs report '0' during the reboot and no value of nil or -inf is reported.
     *   Re-enable the interfaces on the DUT.
     *   Verify the ZR optics pre FEC PM is updated to the value in the normal range again.
-Typical expected value should be greater than 7 dB.

 ## Config Parameter coverage